Jacksonville Jaguars schedule this week

-- The Jaguars face the Houston Texans in Week 1 of the NFL season.
+- The Jaguars lost to the Houston Texans 37-21 in Week 1 of the NFL season.

 - Their Week 7 bye is set between a London matchup against the Miami Dolphins and a road game against the Seattle Seahawks (Oct.
 17 and Oct.
 31).

-- Sportsnaut predicts the Jaguars will end the season with a 9-8 record.
+- Sportsnaut originally predicted the Jaguars would end the season with a 6-11 record.

 All our predictions are based on the Jaguars keeping and starting these key players: